mrworf/detrackify-email/GUARD_SERVER.md

 original URL.
 If the final destination shares the same domain as the sender then the highlight is shown in green and the continue button will open this resolved link.
+Options for the countdown and resolution are served through `/guard/opts.js` so `/guard/common.js` can be cached efficiently.
 If the resolution fails the `/resolve` endpoint returns an error message along with an HTTP status code.
 In that case the browser falls back to the original URL once the timer expires.